-Hire a boat
+Hire a Boat

-Hike the mountain trails
+Hike the Mountain Trails

 Lake Como has been popular with romantic walkers ever since Wordsworth called the area “a treasure whom the earth keeps to herself” back in the 1790s.
-The walk from Como to Bellagio is particularly picturesque, and is easy to access from our Villa Galleta.
+The walk from Como to Bellagio is particularly picturesque and is easy to access from our Villa Galleta.
 Although the complete trail would take more than a day to complete, you can enjoy a tour of the highlights by starting at Como, taking the funicular up to Brunate, following the path as far as the harbour town of Torno and then getting a boat back to Como.

 Take a trip to Switzerland

-Visit the Duomoin Como
+Visit the Duomo in Como

 Como Cathedral is one of the most important buildings in the Lakes, said to be the last gothic cathedral built in Italy.
-It took over three centuries to complete, and now houses 19th century sculptures, ancient tapestries, and paintings by celebrated Italian Renaissance artists.
+It took over three centuries to complete, and now houses 19th-century sculptures, ancient tapestries, and paintings by celebrated Italian Renaissance artists.

-Drink an Aperol Spiritz
+Drink an Aperol Spritz

 The bright orange aperitif Aperol is currently taking Europe by storm.
-The drink is originally from Venice, but has been enthusiastically adopted by people enjoying holidays throughout the Italian Lakes.
+The drink is originally from Venice but has been enthusiastically adopted by people enjoying holidays throughout the Italian Lakes.
 Bitter Aperol, local prosecco, sweet orange juice and soda water combine to create the perfect pre-dinner cocktail.